IntelLabs/encrypted-computing-sdk/README.md

-We are currently at Phase 1, and have a functional ptototype of the [P-ISA tools](./p-isa-tools) components and a prototype of the [Assemble compiler](./assembler_tools/hec-assembler-tools) for the intel HERACLES accelerator technology
+We are currently at Phase 1, and have a functional ptototype of the [P-ISA tools](./p-isa-tools) components and a prototype of the [Assemble compiler](./assembler_tools/hec-assembler-tools) for the intel HERACLES accelerator technology.

 # Quick Start
 To start using the Encrypted Computing SDK, it is first necessary to build